 New Year’s Money Resolutions?
 Make 2018 your year for financial security

 What resolutions did you make for 2018?
-Maybe shed a couple of pounds, quit a bad habit or acquire a new skill?
+Maybe shed a couple of pounds, quite a bad habit or acquire a new skill?
 Why not add adopting good money management to your resolution list to achieve financial security in 2018?

 “The new year is a great time to become financially fit because you’re more likely to be motivated to make a change.
 Like many Canadians, you are probably carrying holiday debt that needs attention, so this is a good opportunity to overhaul your budget and your finances,” says Jeff Schwartz Executive Director, Consolidated Credit Counseling Services of Canada.

-“Remember that good money management is a habit, or a learned behaviour.
+“Remember that good money management is a habit or a learned behaviour.
 The root of success when it comes to change is all in your attitude towards money, spending and saving.
 If you change your attitude, focus on your goal and make use of money management tools that are available to you, you greatly increase your chances of success of financial security,” says Schwartz.

 Here are some tips on how to make financial resolutions and how to make them stick.